Many Average Partial Effects: with An Application to Text Regression: Introduction

 \section{Introduction}

 Binary response models are some of the most commonly used nonlinear econometric models.
 When studying such models, the average partial effect, henceforth APE, is a popular target parameter of interest.
 Under big data environments, as often happens in text analysis, dimension reduction via lasso, or other type of machine learning algorithms, is often unavoidable.
 Failure to account for the model selection step often leads to severely biased estimates, which invalidate the usual inference procedures (see Figure 1 for an illustration).
 Few results are available for valid post-selection inference for a single nonlinear functional of high-dimensional nuisance parameters, such as APE, let alone simultaneous inference for potentially many of such parameters.
 To fill this void, this paper considers simultaneous inference and confidence intervals for lasso Logit APEs.
-All results stay valid for cluster-sampled data.
+In addition, as we illustrate in simulation studies in Section \ref{sec:simulation_studies} that ignoring cluster sampling can lead to severely distorted testing results, even when cluster sizes are small.
+The size distortion is further aggravated in testing multiple hypotheses.
+Importantly, all our theoretical results stay valid for cluster-sampled data with heterogeneous cluster sizes.

 To our knowledge, this is the first paper handling multiple testing and simultaneous confidence interval problems for more than a single APE under high-dimensional or big-data environments.
 In addition, cluster sampling with heterogeneous cluster sizes is allowed.
 Using the Neyman orthogonalization technique, we propose a new lasso-based post-double selection APE estimator.
 To accompany the main theoretical results, we propose valid nuisance parameter estimators as well as their practical tuning parameter selection algorithms that are compatible with our theory.
 To address the multiple-testing problem, we develop a new, simple-to-implement, multiplier cluster bootstrap.
 We provide simple algorithms for testing high-dimensional hypotheses and constructing simultaneously valid confidence intervals.
 Simulation studies suggest the proposed methods have favorable finite-sample performance.
 We illustrate the applicability of our theoretical results through examining a claim of \cite{Wu18} on the presence of genderally biased use of language following Wu's text regression model using internet forum textual data from Economics Job Market Rumors (EJMR) forum - see the following section.